Morocco: Souks & High Atlas Service

 Do you support neurodiverse students?

-Students who want meaningful service alongside real communities—not a simulation—combined with deep cultural immersion in one of the world’s most historically rich cities.
+Students who want service work alongside real communities, not a simulation, combined with cultural immersion in Marrakech.
 This program suits teens comfortable with shared rooms and simple guesthouse facilities, open to unfamiliar food and customs, and ready to contribute physically to village service projects (light construction, gardening, pathway work).
 Students who are curious about Berber and Moroccan culture, enjoy learning through participation, and are excited to try Arabic or Amazigh greetings will thrive here.

 Why Morocco?

-Morocco sits at the crossroads of Berber, Arab, Andalusian, and Sub-Saharan African cultures—nowhere else offers this combination within a single country.
-Marrakech’s medina is a UNESCO World Heritage site, one of the best-preserved medieval city centers in the world.
+Morocco sits at the crossroads of Berber, Arab, Andalusian, and Sub-Saharan African cultures, nowhere else offers this combination within a single country.
+Marrakech’s medina is a UNESCO World Heritage site.
 The High Atlas Berber mountain villages offer genuine, community-based service rooted in multi-year Rustic Pathways partnerships.
-Morocco is also one of the most stable and accessible countries in North Africa for teen international travel.
+Morocco is also stable and accessible for teen international travel.

-Rustic works with established village communities in the High Atlas where students do genuine service—not staged activities.
+Rustic Pathways works with established village communities in the High Atlas where students do genuine service, not staged activities.
 Students work alongside local families on projects that address real needs: school facility improvements, community pathways, irrigation gardens.
 The mountain setting, traditional guesthouses, and host family meals create a depth of cultural exchange that hotel-based programs cannot replicate.

 A traditional Moroccan tea ceremony on Day 2.
 A bread-making workshop in a clay oven on Day 3.
 A carpet weaving demonstration and hands-on session with a local artisan on Day 4.
 A guided medina walk covering the Jewish quarter, Bahia Palace, and spice souk on Day 6.
 A calligraphy and wood-painting workshop.
 Souk navigation with bargaining practice and artisan conversations on Day 7.
 A farewell celebration with live Gnawa music and henna on Day 8.